flo-schu/peek/README.md

 3. [x] write cluster script to process images
 4. [x] copy all files to work (cygwin and rsync works wonderfully)

-# copy the following folders with raw data:
+copy the following folders with raw data

 + [x] 20210111 delete processed files
++ [x] copy raw files to 20210114
-+ [ ] copy raw files to 20210114
++ [ ] copy files in C:/.../pics to Y:/.../pics once my quota was increased
 + [ ] execute move file script to files on Y drive, once I made sure to have backed up everythin and then also on harddrive
 + [ ] run an analysis and remove files to try if it works